ibm-cloud-docs/Cloudant/databases/couchapps.md

 -   You need finer-grained permissions than the `_security` database allows.
--   You need an authentication method other than Basic authentication or cookie authentication, such as Oauth or a 3rd-party login system.
+-   You need an authentication method other than Basic authentication or cookie authentication, such as OAuth or a 3rd-party login system.
 -   You need to schedule tasks outside the client to run regularly.

 You can write your server layer by using whatever technologies work best